Hydrogen modes in KH$_2$PO$_4$ under pressure from ab initio calculation and inelastic neutron scattering: Discussion

 At the same time, our INS measurements rather indicate a hardening of phonon excitations in the region of OH-stretching modes with pressure in KDP (Table~\ref{table:freqExp} and Fig.~\ref{fig:exp_pressure}).
 Note that a similar situation apparently occurs in water ice, where the phonon line in the region of OH-stretching modes hardens in ice Ih with pressure~\cite{straessle2004} and for ice phases corresponding to higher pressures~\cite{li1992, li1996}.

 Positions of the maximum values of the calculated DOS for OH-stretching modes (we take two its well distinguished maxima) and sums of OH-bending modes at different pressures are drawn in Fig.~\ref{fig:max_pressure} together with the corresponding positions from INS.
 We see good agreement between calculated and measured OH-bending modes with regard to their position and pressure dependence.
 The position and pressure dependence of the two measured highest energies modes (labeled $\nu_1$ and $\nu_2$) in the region of OH-stretching modes almost coincide with the sums of OH-bending modes, $2 \beta$ and $\beta + \gamma$.
 Therefore, it can be assumed that the measured $\nu_1$ and $\nu_2$ are the overtone $2 \beta$ and the combination mode $\beta + \gamma$, respectively.
 Although the measured frequency of the lowest in the triplet mode $\nu_3$ is lower than twice the frequency of the OH-bending mode $2 \gamma$, this may be due to the anharmonism of the bending mode, and $\nu_3$ is actually an overtone of this mode.
+Strong anharmonicity in phonon spectra can at present be calculated from first principles with some additional effort~\cite{ribeiro2018, romero2015, subedi2015}, but we do not expect this to change the pressure dependence of the OH-modes considered here, so a detailed study of this issue is beyond the scope of this paper.